-In terms of scholarship the emphasis has been on the history of political and religious thought, in particular on European traditions of republicanism and on debates on religious toleration.
+In terms of scholarship the emphasis is on the history of political and religious thought, in particular on European traditions of republicanism and on debates on religious toleration.
 Hallmarks are the four volumes ‘Republicanism: A Shared European Heritage‘ and ‘Freedom and the Construction of Europe‘ – both outcomes of major international research projects co-directed with Quentin Skinner.

 More recently Martin has been working on a new transcription, translations and scholarly editions of the diaries of Anne Frank.
 Co-edited with Raphael Gross, the new Dutch editio princeps, and English and German editions are reaching the final stage.
 Work and research for editions in other languages are about to start.